Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-90 min | Jeffrey Witt presents on IIIF. |
+90 min | Jeffrey Witt presents on IIIF. | Presentation

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 You can fill out a feedback form at [insert URL here]